 Procedure codes D4283 and D4285 are limited to three teeth per site, same day same provider.
-Procedure code D4283 must be billed along with procedure code D4273 and procedure code D4285 must be billed along with procedure code D4275.
+Procedure code D4283 must be billed along with procedure code D4273 and procedure code D4285 must be billed along with procedure code D4275 on the same claim, for the same date of service, by the same provider.